 Ownership of endosomatic organs is equally distributed, while the ownership of exosomatic organs is not, a fact giving rise to social conflict.
 Control of these external organs may be democratic or dictatorial.
 Our lungs are of little value without the complementary natural capital of green plants and atmospheric stocks of oxygen.
 Owning one’s own kidneys is not enough to support one’s life if one does not have access to water from rivers, lakes, or rain, either because of scarcity or monopoly ownership of the complementary exosomatic organ.
 Therefore all life-supporting organs, including natural capital, form a unity with a common function, regardless of whether they are located within the boundary of human skin or outside that boundary.

-In the light of these considerations, let us reconsider the idea of demographic transition.
-By definition this is the transition from a human population maintained by high birth rates equal to high death rates, to one maintained by low birth rates equal to low death rates, and consequently from a population with low average lifetimes to one with high average lifetimes.
-Statistically such transitions have often been observed as standard of living increases.
-Many studies have attempted to explain this correlation, and much hope has been invested in it as an automatic cure for overpopulation.
+In light of these considerations, let us reconsider the idea of demographic transition.
+By definition, this is the transition from a human population maintained by high birth rates equal to high death rates to one maintained by low birth rates equal to low death rates, and consequently from a population with low average lifetimes to one with high average lifetimes.
+Statistically, such transitions have often been observed as the standard of living increases.
+Many studies have attempted to explain this correlation and much hope has been invested in it as an automatic cure for overpopulation.
 “Development is the best contraceptive” is a related slogan, partly based in fact, and partly in wishful thinking.

 There are a couple of thoughts I’d like to add to the discussion of demographic transition.
 The first and most obvious one is that populations of artifacts can undergo an analogous transition from high rates of production and depreciation to low ones.
 The lower rates will maintain a constant population of longer-lived, more durable artifacts.
 Our economy has a GDP-oriented focus on maximizing production flows (birth rates of artifacts) that keeps us in the pre-transition mode, giving rise to low product lifetimes, planned obsolescence, and high resource throughput, with consequent environmental destruction.
 The transition from a high maintenance throughput to a low one applies to both human and artifact populations independently.
 From an environmental perspective, lower throughput per unit of stock (longer human and product lifetimes) is desirable in both cases, at least up to some distant limit.